Skip to content

 ├── Libs/ # Populated by .pkgmeta at build time

-├── Core.lua # Namespace + init + event dispatch
+├── Init.lua # Namespace + event dispatch + ADDON_LOADED/PLAYER_LOGIN + slash commands

 ├── CLAUDE.md # AI coding instructions